Overview

 Mentorship and Career Development

 Mentorship and career development is an important aspect of our program.
-Within the first three months of the program, each fellow has the opportunity to meet with our Program Director(s) to discuss career goals.
+Within the first three months of the program, each fellow will meet with our Program Director(s) to discuss career goals.
 Program Directors concretely explore fellows’ career aspirations including geography and type of faculty position and provide guidance on the job search process, including where to search for posted job opportunities and what networking opportunities exist at local and national meetings.
 Program directors directly connect fellows to addiction medicine colleagues based on fellows’ interests and utilize their own professional networks to make introductions for fellows to speak with leaders in the field in geographic regions of interest to begin exploring job opportunities.
-In addition, our faculty represent a variety of diverse care settings and are eager to support and mentor fellows depending on their interests.
+In addition, our faculty represent a variety of care settings and are eager to support and mentor fellows depending on their interests.
 After the initial meeting, career planning sessions continued monthly for the remainder of the training year.

 Our Team